 After this decisive victory for the Patriots, the garrison was renamed Fort Moultrie for the battle’s hero.
 Prior to the battle, Colonel Moultrie designed the state flag, which featured an image of “a crescent in the dexter corner” of a field dyed the blue of his troops’ uniforms.
 Though the crescent appears to be a moon, according to Moultrie’s memoir, it represents a gorget, taken from the emblem on the mens’ caps.
-After the historic battle, the flag was altered to incorporate the image of a palmetto.
+The flag was altered in 1860 to incorporate the image of a palmetto.
 Today, June 28 is celebrated each year as Carolina Day.

 Fort Moultrie was rebuilt in 1798 and again in 1809.
 Well-known Americans stationed at the fort during the first half of the nineteenth century include Edgar Allan Poe, who is said to have gleaned inspiration for his story The Gold Bug while stationed there from November of 1827 through December of 1828, and William Tecumseh Sherman, who stayed at Fort Moultrie from 1842 until 1843 and again from 1844 until 1845.